 In the beginning, Tribology and Tribology research was focused on the design and effective lubrication of machine components such as bearings.
 Over time, there has been a shift in tribology’s focus to include several aspects of modern technology.

 Traditional applications, which fall under Classical Tribology, highlight the importance of tribology as it pertains to the sliding surfaces in most mechanical components, which are critical to energy efficiency and maximum life expectancy of those components.
 Within the transportation industry, traditional tribology research focused on reliability but in more modern times, the focus has shifted towards energy consumption and increased efficiency, resulting in more complex lubricants.
-For example, Tribology can be used to reduce carbon dioxide emissions by increasing energy efficiency.
+For example, Tribology can reduce carbon dioxide emissions by increasing energy efficiency.

 The importance of tribology has only increased over time.
 In fact, Congressional Representatives Tim Ryan (D-Ohio), Dan Lipinski (D-Illinois) and Mike Doyle (D-Pennsylvania) introduced H.Res.306 on May 2, 2017, to magnify the importance of tribology.
 Still awaiting further action, H.Res.306 “recognizes the impact of tribology … on the United States economy and competitiveness in providing solutions to critical technical problems in various industries.”